conterra/mapapps-sketching-enhanced/README.md

 # Sketching Enhanced

-This bundle adds an extended sketching functionality the map.
+This bundle adds an extended sketching functionality to the map.

 **Requirement: map.apps 4.12.0**